 There are more radically different ranges for specialty trumpets in addition to these common types of trumpets.
 Piccolo trumpets are some of the smallest trumpets available, and they have a wider range for players.
 Soprano trumpets are trumpets that have a lower pitch.

 The C trumpet is a classic example of a musical instrument designed to play in the most common musical key used in Western music.
-A variety of C instruments make it easier for players to explore the key of C, whereas those who use instruments with different pitches must “transpose” music changing fingering and tonal positions.
+A variety of C instruments make it easier for players to explore the key of C, whereas those who use instruments with different pitches must “transpose” music by changing fingering and tonal positions.
 The guitar, for example, can play the set of major chords in the key of C using a series of easier chord forms, with some strings using a “open” or unaltered tone.
 A capo or small tool is commonly used to bridge the guitar fretboard when playing these simple chords in other keys.
-The player of a trumpet transposes the music for a different key adjusting the position of the fingers on the various slides on the trumpet that change chromatic tones.
+The player of a trumpet transposes the music for a different key by adjusting the position of the fingers on the various slides on the trumpet that change chromatic tones.

 Trumpet players frequently ask one another where they can find good C trumpets at a reasonable price.
 C trumpets are also available in a variety of brands and models, making the decision a little more difficult.
 With lower-quality instruments, the timbre of the notes may be excessively shrill or nasal, or the player may experience other issues with the instrument’s sound quality.